uybadao123/FinalYearProject/README.md

 # HappyUrbanHorticulture

 A mobile application designed to support urban horticulture enthusiasts in managing their gardens, crops, and decision-making processes.
-This project combines a React Native frontend with a Python FastAPI backend to provide a comprehensive tool for sustainable urban gardening.
+This project combines a React Native frontend with a Python backend using FastAPI to provide a comprehensive tool for sustainable urban gardening.

 ## Features

 - **Garden Management**: Create and manage multiple garden plots and zones
 - **Crop Tracking**: Add, edit, and monitor various crops with detailed information
-- **Fertilizer Management**: Manage fertilizer presets and applications
-- **Decision Support System (DSS)**: Get recommendations for optimal crop care
+- **Decision Support System (DSS)**: Get fertilize recommendations for optimal crop care
 - **Weather Integration**: Access weather data for informed gardening decisions
-- **Soil Analysis**: Track soil properties and media
 - **User Authentication**: Secure user management with Firebase
 - **Location Services**: GPS-based location tracking for garden sites